project-flotta/project-flotta.github.io/README.md

 - Social media widgets

 ## Get Started
+### Easy way - To build and run the template you can use docker
+Run the script run.sh, the documention website will be available at https://localhost:3000

-### To run the template you need install Ruby,Bundler and Jekyll
+### Manual way - To run the template you need install Ruby,Bundler and Jekyll

 1. Install Ruby & Bundler (as root):